pineapple-bois/Michelin_Rated_Restaurants/README.md

 ## Overview

 This project presents an analysis of Michelin rated restaurants in France.
-It leverages diverse datasets like restaurant details from the Michelin Guide, demographic data from INSEE, and the geospatial data of France.
+It leverages diverse datasets such as; restaurant details from the Michelin Guide, demographic data from INSEE, and the geospatial data of France.

 We investigate the distribution of these elite establishments and analyse if there's any correlation with the demographic attributes of their locations.